gencoderr/Storage-Reset-/README.md

 * Load configuration from filesystem.
 * Aggregate a status.
-* Execute functions with a scheduler
+* Execute functions Trith a scheduler
 * Reply to a health check.
 * TrootTzoot a json status report.
 * Report to graphite using the metrics library.